Local sensitivity-preserving random data down-sampling for experimental design: Introduction

 \section{Introduction}

-Inverse problems are ubiquitous.
-A system in the forward setting maps the parameter to data:
+Inverse problems describe the ubiquitous task of inferring a parameter $p$ from data that follows a statistical model:

-where $\mathcal{F}: \Omega\times \mathbb{R}^K\to\mathbb{R}$ is the map, and $u$ is the design variable in the design space $\Omega$, the set that collects all accessible experimental specifications, with is typically of infinite size $|\Omega|$. $p$ is the to-be-inferred parameter, assumed to be $K$-dimensional, {and $\eta\sim \mathcal N(0,\Gamma)$ describes Gaussian measurement noise}.
-When the parameter $p$ is fixed, the forward problem returns the solution $y(u)$ {for every chosen experimental design variable $u$.}
+where $\mathcal{F}: \Xi \times \mathbb{R}^K\to\mathbb{R}$ {maps the design variable $\xi $ and the parameter $p$ to the data.
+We assume the to-be-inferred parameter $p$ is $K$-dimensional, and $\xi$, the design variable, lives in the underlying design space $ \Xi $ that collects all possible experimental specifications}.
+The data is polluted by measurement noise {$\eta(\xi)$, which we assume to follow $\mathcal N(0,\Gamma)$ with positive definite covariance matrix $\Gamma\succ 0$}.
+When the parameter $p$ is fixed, the forward problem returns the solution $y(\xi )$ {for every chosen experimental design variable $\xi $.}

-The associated inverse problem is to revert the process: given the reading of $y$, we are to infer parameter $p$.
-There are many approaches to execute this inversion,{ such as cost function minimization, maximum likelihood estimation or Bayesian maximum-a-posteriori estimation.
-In the following, let
+The associated inverse problem is to revert the process: given evaluations of $y$, we {seek} to infer the parameter $p$.
+There are many approaches to execute this inversion,{ such as cost function minimization, maximum likelihood estimation or Bayesian maximum-a-posteriori estimation. {Denote by $\mathcal R(y,\Xi , \Gamma)$ the chosen reconstruction strategy, and }